act65/masters-thesis/sprints/hrl/README.md

 But what if we wanted to increase the depth of the heirarchy?
 - `qs=[n_states x n_options x n_options x actions] (current_states x 1st_lvl_options x 2nd_lvl_options x actions)`

+Why would we want more depth? (greater length of time deps?? which is related to state size!?)
+BUT.
+Scaling with state size.
+OpC is better.

 #### Making interventions at various timescales.